edelstone/tints-and-shades/README.md

 - sharing palettes via link or image
 - exporting colors for design tokens, CSS, or JSON

-Originally created for designer and developer teams, it’s also useful for teachers, data professionals, brand strategists, and people who make presentations.

 ## Calculation method

 The given hex color is first converted to RGB.
 Each RGB component is then calculated independently as follows: